of foodstuff grown or raised without synthetic fertilizers

 calorie of food.

-a chemical substance derivable from a mold or bacterium that can kill microorganisms and cure bacterial infections
+a substance used to kill microorganisms and cure infections

 Since the birds receive no

 antibiotics and they are all genetically alike, if one gets sick, they will all get sick.